 Courtesy Pacific Legal Foundation

-The PLF maintains a federal hearing before a shutdown order could have shown that Duarte hired a consultant to identify wetlands on its 430-acre property on Paskenta Road in rural Tehama County and that no plowing took place in those areas.
+Duarte has maintained he hired a consultant in 2012 to identify wetlands on the property off Paskenta Road south of Red Bluff and that no plowing took place in those areas.

-The organization contends that areas where plowing occurred did not meet tests the U.S. Supreme Court has set for wetlands subject to Clean Water Act oversight.
-Francois said the Corps relied on a wetlands map created in 1994, when the legal definition of a wetland was much more widely applied.
+The PLF contends that areas where plowing occurred do not meet tests the U.S. Supreme Court has set for wetlands subject to Clean Water Act oversight.
+Francois has argued the Corps relied on a wetlands map created in 1994, when the legal definition of a wetland was much more widely applied.